 Natural resources are globally one of the most common reasons for conflicts and like other developing, natural resource rich countries, Mozambique is in danger of the resource curse: without monitoring, regulations and transparency natural resources will not lead to equal economic growth or employment.
 Without oversight, the extractive industry can create environmental problems, and in many places in Mozambique citizens have also been re-located by force to give way to mining.

-Though Mozambique has held regular multiparty elections since 1994, throughout its independence one party, Frelimo, has been in power.
-There have been reoccurring tension and conflicts between the ruling party and the opposition.
-Frelimo won the 2019 elections, gaining a 2/3 majority in the parliament which gives it the possibility even to change the constitution.
-The elections results were shadowed by electoral violence and allegations of fraud.
+Though Mozambique has held regular multi-party elections since 1994, throughout its independence one party, Frelimo, has been in power.
+There have been recurring tension and conflicts between the ruling party and the opposition.
+Frelimo won the 2019 elections, gaining a 2/3 majority in the Parliament which gives it the possibility even to change the Constitution.
+The election results were shadowed by electoral violence and allegations of fraud.

 The country’s democratic development is shadowed also by violence in the northern part of the country.
 The causes of the violence vary from radicalism to exploiting natural resources.
-In the beginnig of 2020, the violent attacks have increased which also threatens investments in the area.
+In the course of 2020, violent attacks increased which also threatens investments in the area.